esayli/TwitChat/README.md

 ## description

 Google chrome extension for twitch chat.
+It uses google extension API and AngularJs to make chat horizontal.

-It was a project for university class.
+It was almost done.. a project for university class.
 Never had to time to finish it.

-I will finish when I have time.

 ## License